kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 <img src=try1_mat2.png>

 *How did I know to use a RH region of 8 to 35 meters?* I did not know initially.
-I tried a limit of 20 meters, analyzed multiple years of data nad relazed during the drought the lake was at a really low level.
-I re-analyzed the data using a larger limit.
-Once you have translated the files, it really doesn't take much cpu time to re-analyze the data.
+I tried a limit of 20 meters, analyzed multiple years of data and realized that during the drought of 2015 the lake retrievals disappeared (i.e. the RH was greater than 20 meters).
+I re-analyzed the data using the larger limit.
+Once you have *translated* the files, it really doesn't take much cpu time to re-analyze the data.

 *What does this image tell us?* I know from google maps that the lake is to the south.
 And there are retrievals there, but they are being set to bad because the amplitude of the reflection is so small.
 You can override that: